Skip to article frontmatterSkip to article content

 (a˙σ+avσ)tσHσσ(a˙σ+avσ)+(a˙σ+avσ)1aσ(a˙σ+avσ)=1a2σϕσ1aρσP\begin{align*} \left. {\partial (\dot{a}\vec{\sigma}+a\vec{v}_{\sigma}) \over \partial t} \right|_{\sigma} & - H \vec{\sigma}\cdot \vec \nabla_{\sigma}(\dot{a}\vec{\sigma} + a\vec{v}_{\sigma}) + (\dot{a}\vec{\sigma}+a\vec{v}_{\sigma}) \cdot {1 \over a}\vec \nabla_{\sigma} (\dot{a}\vec{\sigma}+a\vec{v}_{\sigma}) \\ & = -{1 \over a^2} \vec \nabla_{\sigma}\phi_{\sigma} - \frac{1}{a \rho} \vec \nabla_{\sigma} P \end{align*}

-with ϕσ=aϕ\phi_\sigma = a \phi the comobile potential.
-Ensuring that :
+with ϕσ=aϕ\phi_\sigma = a \phi the comoving potential.
+Ensuring that:

 vσtσ+2Hvσ+(vσσ)vσ=1a3σϕσ1a2ρσPa¨aσ\boxed{\left.{\partial \vec{v}_{\sigma} \over \partial t} \right|_{\sigma} + 2 H \vec{v}_{\sigma}+(\vec{v}_{\sigma} \cdot \vec \nabla_{\sigma})\vec{v}_{\sigma}= -{1 \over a^3} \vec \nabla_{\sigma}\phi_{\sigma} - \frac{1}{a^2 \rho} \vec\nabla_{\sigma}P - {\ddot{a} \over a} \vec{\sigma} }

-In a universe with no cosmological constant, from general relativity we derive the usual Poisson equation in the limit of weak fields (35) :
+In a universe without cosmological constant, from general relativity we deduce the usual Poisson equation in the weak field limit (38):

 rϕ=4πGρ\triangle_\mathbf{r} \phi = 4 \pi \GN \rho